WennderSantos/marsexplorer/README.md

 Some things I'd like to improve are:
 * Remove the adapter dependency in controller.
 * Improve error messages for invalid input.
+* Think about transform `turn` into just a constant with a map.

 # Business decisions
 I assumed some business definitions by myself.
 In a team, these definitions should be decided together with team members.